 Gerold is in his late twenties.
 A handsome man, he has a clean-shaven face with an aquiline nose, high cheekbones, dark purple eyes, and a strong jaw.
-Gerold has thick silver hair that reaches his collar, divided by a streak of midnight black.
+Gerold has collar-length thick silver hair, divided by a streak of midnight black.

 Despite his beauty and valor, Gerold is a cruel man with angry eyes.
 He is jealous of his famous cousin, the late Ser Arthur Dayne, who was the Sword of the Morning.
-Darkstar wields a longsword and drinks unsweetened lemonwater instead of summerwine.
+Darkstar wields a longsword.
+He prefers to drink unsweetened lemonwater instead of summerwine.

 A Feast for Crows